 - Head out for a drive on an overcast or rainy day to observe the colorful fall foliage

 These sheets were created by Nature Inspired Learning and are for personal use only for your home or classroom.
-They are designed to be a tool that can be used for early learning success.
 All of these fall leaf printables are for non-commercial use.
-Have questions, send me an email at email@example.com
+See full disclosure.
+Have questions, send me an email at julie (at) natureinspiredlearning (dot) com